 Every year, in the summer months, international meteorite hunters stage expeditions to Antarctica.
 This 2001 field team from the Antarctic Search for Meteorites (ANSMET) organization examines a newly discovered space rock.
-ANSMET is sponsored by the US National Academy of Sciences, NASA, and the Smithsonian Institution.
+ANSMET is sponsored by the U.S. National Academy of Sciences, NASA, and the Smithsonian Institution.

+Allan Hills-David

+Glacier (Elephant Moraine)

 Is there life on Mars?

-Questions about Martian life began when early astronomers thought the planet was much like Earth.
+OUESTIONS ABOUT MARTIAN LIFE began when early astronomers thought the planet was much like Earth.
 Later observers imagined they saw canals and vegetation in their telescopes.
 A few said Martians might be more advanced than humans.
 Then orbiters and robotic rovers found Mars to be a frozen desert with no living organisms.
 Scientists began to look for signs of past life, especially where water once flowed.
 Their instruments discovered ice, and their studies delved into Martian rocks on the planet and Martian meteorites on Earth.
-Since microscopic lifeforms exist in Earth's most extreme regions, then micro-organisms might also exist on Mars.
+Since microscopic lifeforms exist in Earth's most extreme regions, then microorganisms might also exist on Mars.
 The planet has "hot spots" that might be geothermal vents.
 These, some scientists say, may be among the best places to look for Martian life.

 SPOTS ON POLAR ICE These blotches on polar ice in springtime are thought to be caused by frost withdrawing.
-A few scientists, however, think some of these patterns could be caused by living micro-organisms that change their forms with warmer weather.
+A few scientists, however, think certain of these patterns could be caused by living microorganisms that change their forms with warmer weather.
 Bacteria living in Antarctic ice create similar patterns.
 On Mars some patterns change even in places where frost does not withdraw.

-SNOW ALGAE ON EARTH Tiny plant-like organisms called algae thrive in places on Earth where no other living things can exist.
+SNOW ALGAE ON EARTH Tiny plantlike organisms called algae thrive in places on Earth where no other living things can exist.
 Some are in hot springs, where water boils.
 Others, like this snow algae, Chlamydomonas nivalis, survive in bitterly cold conditions comparable to the Martian environment.
 Researchers believe such primitive organisms might be found on Mars.

 REULL VALLIS GULLIES

-The winding channel of Reull

-Vallis, imaged by Mars

-Express orbiter in 2004,

-empties into the Hellas basin.

-If water ever flowed through

-this canyon, then living

-creatures may also have been

-here.
-Fossil micro-organisms

-might be present in the soil at

-the bottom of the canyon, in

-cracked rocks there, or in ice

-deposits beneath the surface.
+The winding channel of Reull Vallis, imaged by Mars Express orbiter in 2004, empties into the Hellas basin.
+If water ever flowed through this canyon, then living creatures may also have been here.
+Fossil microorganisms might be present in the soil at the bottom of the canyon, in cracked rocks there, or in ice deposits beneath the surface.

+Ice towers on Mars

 Some researchers insist the key place to look for life on Mars is where "geothermal hot spots" seem to be.
 These are places with higher ground temperatures than their surroundings.
-They might be volcanic vents releasing sub-surface warmth.
+They might be volcanic vents releasing subsurface warmth.
 In Earth's Antarctic regions, such vents create chimneys of ice that tower above the snowfields.
-Inside them, microscopic organisms may find shelter from severe polar weather.
+Inside them microscopic organisms may find shelter from severe polar weather.

-ICY CHIMNEYS
+Hellas Planitia (basin)

+Thermal anomalies

+THERMAL ANOMALIES

+Mars Odyssey orbiter's heatsensing camera has recorded what seem to be areas warmer than their surroundings- "thermal anomalies."
+These unexplained warm places are found in the Hellas basin.
+They are 10°F (5.5°C) warmer than the materials around them, and they stay warmer both night and day.
+They could be similar to volcanic vents in Antarctica.

+TOWERS OF ICE-AND LIFE?

+If the Hellas basin has geothermal heat vents, they might look like the ice towers in this painting.
+Martian towers could soar to 100 feet (30 m) because of the planet's weak gravity.
+Icy walls would filter out harmful radiation, and volcanic gases could provide needed heat and chemical energy for primitive life forms to endure for millions of years.